TuringGpt/Dashboard_Clone/envs/hr_admin_multi_app/tools/interface_3/policy.md

 ## **Steps to Follow**

 1. **Retrieve the employee record for the user conducting action** and verify the user is active and is an admin using `get_employee.`
-2. **Retrieve the employee record for the user for whom the onboarding** initiation is intended, and confirm that the user is active using get_employee.
-3. **Retrieve the employee record for the manager to the department** that the onboarding initiation is intended, and confirm that the user is active using get_employee.
+2. **Retrieve the employee record for the manager of the employee** that the onboarding initiation is intended, and confirm that the user is active using `get_employee`.
-4. Create the employee profile and contract using `create_new_employee.`
+3. Create the employee contract and profile, with the same department as the manager using `create_new_employee.`
-5. Create an onboarding packet using `create_onboarding_packet`.
+4. Create an onboarding packet using `create_onboarding_packet`.
-6. Confirm successful assignments and verify record accuracy using `get_employee`.
+5. Confirm successful assignments and verify record accuracy using `get_employee`.

 # **SOP 2 -Advanced Employee Data Change Management**